Theories of Organic Evolution (Complete Notes)

 3. Modern synthetic theory of Evolution

-This theory is the result of the work of no. of scientists, namely T.Dobzhansky, R.A.Fisher, J.B.S.Haldan, Small Wright, Ernst Mayr & G.L.Stebbins.
+This theory is the result of the work of a number of scientists, namely T.Dobzhansky, R.A.Fisher, J.B.S.Haldan, Small Wright, Ernst Mayr & G.L.Stebbins.
 ‘Stebbins’ in his book “Process of organic evolution” discussed the synthetic theory.
-This is one of the proven Theories of Organic Evolution.
+This is one of the proven theories of organic evolution.

 It includes the following factors: